 Furthermore, respondents to another PwC survey were asked to identify the external perpetrator responsible for the most disruptive economic crime incident in the last two years.
 18% of respondents cited vendor/supplier, 15% cited joint venture/alliance partner, and 13% cited consultant/advisor.
 Combined, these three groups – all categorized as business partners of some form – were responsible for 46% of the most disruptive economic crimes against the responding businesses.5

 Shockingly, however, 24% of respondents to PwC’s report had no third-party due diligence or risk monitoring program whatsoever, even though 20% of respondents cited vendors/suppliers as the perpetrator of their most disruptive financial crime incident.
-If businesses want to operate in an environment free from crippling distrust, this discrepancy must be addressed, and comprehensive due diligence procedures must be adopted.
+If businesses want to operate in an environment free from crippling distrust, this discrepancy must be addressed, and enhanced due diligence procedures must be adopted.

 The Utility of Identity Verification – Fostering Trust and Transactional Security